fargolo/stat-learn/fisher/zeta-zeros.md

 The snap is odd and achieves min. and max. global values at $\theta \in \{\frac{1}{2},-\frac{1}{2}\}$.

-These values define the $Re(s)$ of elements in $A$ whose spirals define the singularities of Riemann Zeta zeros.
+These values poles define the $Re(s)$ of elements in $A$ whose spirals define the singularities of Riemann Zeta zeros.
 $$= -\frac{3 \theta}{{(\theta^2 + 1)}^{5/2}}$$

 ![Global max. and min.](maxmin.jpg)